 Covers the basic elements of writing-grammar, punctuation, sentence structure, paragraphs; also concerned with audience, voice, and techniques for generating and organizing ideas into an essay, as well as introduction to the library.
 Score on national exams determines placement.
 No pass/fail; does not satisfy CORE.
-Offered each Fall and Spring.
+Every semester.